JoshSchramm94/validateHOT/README.md

 ### Data Frames provided by the validateHOT package

-The package provides five data sets that help to better explain the functions as well as the structure of the input, especially for the `create_hot()` function.
+The package includes five data sets that help to better explain the functions as well as the structure of the input, especially for the `create_hot()` function.

-- `acbc`: Example data set with raw utilities of an ACBC study conducted in Sawtooth.
-Price was linear-coded while the other attributes were coded as part-worths (Sablotny-Wackershauser et al. 2024; Sawtooth Software Inc. 2024).
+- `acbc`: Example data set with raw utilities of an ACBC study conducted in Sawtooth Software (Sawtooth Software Inc. 2024).
+The price was linear-coded while the other attributes were coded as part-worths (Sablotny-Wackershauser et al. 2024; Sawtooth Software Inc. 2024).

-- `acbc_interpolate`: Example data set with raw utilities of an ACBC study conducted in Sawtooth.
-Price was piecewise-coded, another attribute was linear-coded while the other attributes were coded as part-worths (Sablotny-Wackershauser et al. 2024; Sawtooth Software Inc. 2024).
+- `acbc_interpolate`: Example data set with raw utilities of an ACBC study conducted in Sawtooth Software (Sawtooth Software Inc. 2024) Price was piecewise-coded, another attribute was linear-coded while the other attributes were coded as part-worths (Sablotny-Wackershauser et al. 2024; Sawtooth Software Inc. 2024).

-- `cbc`: Example data set with raw utilities of a CBC study conducted in Sawtooth.
-All attributes were coded as part-worth (Sablotny-Wackershauser et al. 2024; Sawtooth Software Inc. 2024).
+- `cbc`: Example data set with raw utilities of a CBC study conducted in Sawtooth Software (Sawtooth Software Inc. 2024) All attributes were coded as part-worth (Sablotny-Wackershauser et al. 2024; Sawtooth Software Inc. 2024).

-- `cbc_linear`: Example data set with raw utilities of a CBC study conducted in Sawtooth.
-One attribute was linear-coded while the other attributes are part-worth coded (Sablotny-Wackershauser et al. 2024;
+- `cbc_linear`: Example data set with raw utilities of a CBC study conducted in Sawtooth Software (Sawtooth Software Inc. 2024) One attribute was linear-coded while the other attributes were part-worth coded (Sablotny-Wackershauser et al. 2024; Sawtooth Software Inc.
-  Sawtooth Software Inc. 2024).
+  2024).

-- `maxdiff`: Example data set with raw utilities of a MaxDiff study conducted in Sawtooth (Sawtooth Software Inc. 2024; Schramm and Lichters 2024).
+- `maxdiff`: Example data set with raw utilities of a MaxDiff study conducted in Sawtooth Software (Sawtooth Software Inc. 2024; Schramm and Lichters 2024).

 ## The story behind the validateHOT package

-We are teaching a preference measurement seminar for students.
-Often these students did not have any prior experience (or only sparsely) with *R*.
-One of the chapters in this class is about model validation by checking holdout task and we teach this, of course, in *R* 😍.
-We want to put a strong emphasis on open science and providing tools to run the analyses and provide the code afterwards is essential.
+The validateHOT package was born out of teaching preference measurement seminars to students, many of whom have little to no prior experience with R. One of the chapters in this class is about model validation by checking holdout tasks and we teach this, of course, in *R* 😍.
+We emphasize open science, and providing tools to run the analyses and share the code afterward.
 The validateHOT package makes this process look easy 🤹‍♀️.
-Of course, there are other great packages which are faster in terms of running time (i.e., `Metrics` by Hamner and Frasco (2018)), however, these packages need some more data wrangling to use the appropriate functions with the raw utilities, which might be a burden or barrier for the one or the other.
+Of course, there are other great packages (i.e., Metricy package by Hamner and Frasco (2018)), however, these packages need some more data wrangling to use the appropriate functions with the raw utilities, which might be a burden or barrier some users.

 Moreover, as Yang, Toubia, and Jong (2018) report, commercial studies often do not use any validation task.
-Again, the missing experience in *R* could be one explanation.
-Since these functions are not always implemented in other software, this might be one reason why they do not include one simply because they do not know how to use it correctly.
+Again, the lack of experience in *R* could be one explanation.
+Since these functions are not always implemented in other software, this might be one reason why they do not include one simply because they do not know how to apply it correctly.
 Having a package to evaluate the validation task can be very beneficial from this perspective.